Black Gospel music: Vocals

 Gospel music features dominant vocals (often with strong use of harmony) and Christian lyrics.
 Traditional forms of gospel music often utilized choirs.

 Instruments

-Most forms use piano or Hammond organ, tambourines, drums, bass guitar and, increasingly, electric guitar.
+Most forms use piano or Hammond organ, tambourines, drums, bass guitar, keyboards and, increasingly, electric guitar.
 In comparison with hymns, which are generally of a statelier measure, the gospel song is expected to have a refrain and often a more syncopated rhythm.

 Rhythm

 Christ-Janer said "the music was tuneful and easy to grasp ... rudimentary harmonies ... use of the chorus ... varied metric schemes ... motor rhythms were characteristic ...
 The device of letting the lower parts echo rhythmically a motive announced by the sopranos became a mannerism".

 Lyrics

 Patrick and Sydnor emphasize the notion that gospel music is "sentimental", quoting Sankey as saying, "Before I sing I must feel", and they call attention to the comparison of the original version of Rowley's "I Will Sing the Wondrous Story" with Sankey's version.
 Gold said, "Essentially the gospel songs are songs of testimony, persuasion, religious exhortation, or warning.
 Usually the chorus or refrain technique is found."